 And Alaska is no different.
 If you want to break the ice with a local, ask them about their favorite pizza.
 Or burger.
 Or bowl of pho.
 You’ll definitely hear about Moose’s Tooth Pub & Pizzeria, which might be described as one of the city’s most important social hubs.
-You’ll hear about the broth-to-noodle soup ratios at old school Vietnamese eatery, Ray’s Place on Spenard Road vs. the trendy Phonatik in South Anchorage.
-You’ll hear about Tommy’s Burger Stop, Lucky Wishbone, and Arctic Roadrunner, where the loyal locals have gotten their burger-and-fries fixes for decades.
+You’ll hear about the broth-to-noodle soup ratios at old-school Vietnamese eatery Ray’s Place vs. the trendy Phonatik in South Anchorage.
+You’ll hear about Tommy’s Burger Stop, Lucky Wishbone and Arctic Roadrunner, where the loyal locals have gotten their burger-and-fries fixes for decades.

 Landlubbers, quit reading here.

 For most visitors to Alaska, fork-first travel means seafood.
 Fish is at the top of our gourmet (and recreational) food chain.
 Many residents love to fish, and those who don’t make sure to befriend someone who does.
 How else will you keep your second freezer packed tight with salmon and halibut?
 However, if during your Alaska vacation you’re not lucky enough to finagle a dinner invitation from a well-stocked local, never fear.
 The seafood-savvy chefs at Anchorage’s best restaurants have got you covered.
 From sweet king crab legs to humble halibut tacos, dining out in Anchorage means eating the way many Alaskans dine in.
 Which is to say, beautifully.